ppptrice/DATA440_Project/README.md

 ---
 The current streamlit site hosts a few tools to look at the data.
-The site provides a bit of information on cytokines, some dataframes to view and generate data, and a couple of visualizations to show the general shape of the data
+The site provides a bit of information on cytokines, some dataframes to view and generate data, and a couple of visualizations to show the general shape of the data.

+- Starting from the top of the page, the introduction provides brief information on cytokines.
+The data from the norm_cytokine_data.csv are displayed.

 Data are sourced from:
 - https://duke-hhis.github.io/reference-range/#/

 To run the streamlit website:
-- Clone the repository
+1. Clone the repository
-- Navigate to the DATA440_Project folder in command prompt (powershell, terminal, etc.)
+2. Navigate to the DATA440_Project folder in command prompt (powershell, terminal, etc.)
-- run:
+3. Run:
 > pipenv shell

 > pipenv install --ignore-pipfile